-Following a review of current policies and processes we intend to undertake the following further steps during 2021 to minimise the risk of slavery or human trafficking from occurring in our organisations and supply chain:
+Following a review of current policies and processes in 2021, we have embedded the following steps to minimise the risk of slavery or human trafficking from occurring in our organisations and supply chain:

-- Continue to uphold our modern slavery policy and other related policies, ensuring we undertake training and awareness raising. - Review and update our compliance regulations which govern how we expect our staff to behave with in accordance with moral and ethical principles. - Continue to issue our Supplier Code of Conduct to all new suppliers which sets out what we expect of them, including their response to issues of modern slavery. - Continue to undertake a rolling review of high risk / significant suppliers to ensure that we have undertaken the same due diligence processes as we would for new suppliers. - Continue to manage our central register of contracts to improve the visibility of our key supplier relationships and terms. - Ensure that new contracts have relevant modern slavery clauses included in them.
+- Continued to issue and -require compliance to our Supplier Code of Conduct with all new suppliers, which sets out what we expect of our suppliers, including their own response to issues of modern slavery. - Continue to undertake a rolling review of current high risk / significant suppliers to ensure that we have undertaken the same due diligence processes as we would for new suppliers. - Continue to manage our central register of contracts to improve the visibility of our key supplier relationships and terms. - Ensure that new key contracts have relevant modern slavery clauses included in them.